bhavikjadav/Data-Analysis-Projects/README.md

 ## ratings, movie metadata (genres and year), and demographic data about the users
 ## (age, zip code, gender identification, and occupation).
 Such data is often of interest in
 ## the development of recommendation systems based on machine learning algorithms.

+# 3. The Weather Dataset
+## Here, the weather dataset is the timeseries dataset with per-hour information about the weather conditions at a particular location.
+It records temprature.
+Dew Point
+## temprature.
+Relative Humidity, Wind Speed, Visibility, Pressure and Conditions.
+## The data is available as a CSV file.
+We are going to analyze the data set using the Pandas DataFrame.
+## We have solved 15 question for best visualization, we have not used MatplotLib or Seaborn.